 It’s best to skip recoating if your floors show gray or bare wood or have any deep scratches, wide gaps, or water stains.
 Furthermore, recoating may not be the best option if pets or furniture have caused visible damage that the coating would only accentuate.

-Refinishing goes deeper—floors are sanded down to raw wood, repairs are completed, and then a new stain and finish are applied.
+Refinishing goes deeper; it is a full transformation.
+Floors are sanded down to raw wood, repairs are completed, and then a new stain and finish are applied.

 Refinishing is the better choice when: